itvgenomics/pimba_smk/README.md

 # 5. PIMBA Curate

-<p align="justify">**PIMBA Curate** is a module of **PIMBA 3.0** developed to standardize, validate, and curate taxonomic assignments generated after the BLAST-based identification step.
+<p align="justify"><strong>PIMBA Curate</strong> is a module of <strong>PIMBA 3.0</strong> developed to standardize, validate, and curate taxonomic assignments generated after the BLAST-based identification step.
 The workflow integrates OTU/ASV abundance tables, representative sequences, BLAST results, and reference taxonomy databases into a standardized output suitable for downstream analyses and manual taxonomic validation.</p>

-<p align="justify">The module supports both **OTU** and **ASV** workflows and automatically detects the input type from sequence identifiers.
-It also supports both **single-hit** and **multi-hit** taxonomic assignment modes.</p>
+<p align="justify">The module supports both <strong>OTU</strong> and <strong>ASV</strong> workflows and automatically detects the input type from sequence identifiers.
+It also supports both <strong>single-hit</strong> and <strong>multi-hit</strong> taxonomic assignment modes.</p>

 ## 5.1.
 Supported databases